 Solar energy is one of the renewable energy that is always there at disposal.
 Installing a solar panel could be beneficial in many ways.
 You could get the power for water heating, pool heating and even for electricity in your home.
 You might not even have to cover the entire roof, just a part of it.

 North facing roof slopes without any overshadowing from trees or neighbouring houses are an ideal position to place the solar panels.
-Choose the right Brisbane builder for your home.

 During summer months, sufficient shade features could keep the heat away to a large extent.
 It could be a sun with sunshades above doors and windows, awning, eaves, shutters, pergolas and even roof gardens and other plantings.
 All these will reduce the direct heat.
 However, a bad design could also prevent winter sun.
 The angles of such shades have to be carefully calculated to suit your location and taking into account the climate and orientation.
-Our house and land packages Brisbane got you covered from $50K renovations to $5M projects.

-6. Sealing the Home
+6. Sealing the home

 Insulation is one of the best ways to stop heat flow in and out.
 This keeps your house cool in summer and warm in winter.
-A well-insulated house also helps with weather and soundproofing your house, and It could contribute more than sufficient to cut the costs of heating and cooling bills throughout the year.
+A well-insulated house also helps with the weather and soundproofing your house, and It could contribute more than sufficient to cut the costs of heating and cooling bills throughout the year.

 Depending on the location and design, there are many types of insulations to choose from for the house.
 It is also important to install them correctly to get the intended effect.
 If not, it could even be a reason for extra energy loss.
-Choosing the right building designer is important as it can make or break your project.
+Choosing the right building designers is important as it can make or break your project.

 8. Thermal Mass

 The ability of a material to absorb and store heat is called its thermal mass.
 The materials used in the construction does contribute a great deal to this.
-For materials like concrete, bricks and tiles, a lot of heat energy is required to penetrate its high density to change the temperature.
+For materials like concrete, bricks, and tiles, a lot of heat energy is required to penetrate its high density to change the temperature.
 These have high thermal mass as opposed to materials like timber.